BluZed/Radioactive-Krunker-Client/README.md

 ## Credits
 - This project is not possible without the [Electron framework](https://www.electronjs.org/)
 - The start splash screen background images belong to the respective owners.
-Kindly check [this file](https://github.com/BluZed/Radioactive-Krunker-Client/blob/main/windows/splash/splash.js) to know more and if any of them wants to be removed, please [dm me](https://discord.gg/9fN49nTnfs) on discord and i'll remove it asap.
+Kindly check [this file](https://github.com/BluZed/Radioactive-Krunker-Client/blob/main/windows/splash/splash.js) to know more and if any of them wants to be removed, please dm me on discord and i'll remove it asap.
+> My Discord is `bluzed`